nedap/retail-epcpy/README.md

 ```

 ## Development

+This project uses [Poetry](https://python-poetry.org/) for project management.
+Poetry must be installed and available in `$PATH`.
+After cloning run `poetry install` to install (development) dependencies.

 ### Testing
 This module uses the Python unittest library.
-Run `python -m unittest discover` for running the tests.
+Run `poetry run tests` for running the tests.